Inland Kochi, A Riverside Meander

 Bruno MINIVELO 20 ROAD DROP

-Kochi prefecture is an area on the Southern part of Shikoku island of Japan.
+Kochi Prefecture is an area in the southern part of Shikoku Island, Japan.
 Although it is surrounded by sea—Tosa Bay in the Pacific Ocean to the south and the stunning Seto Inland Sea to the north—the island is actually 84% forest, the most of any prefecture.

-Combined with a mild climate and large amount of annual rainfall, the area has incredible produce and is an excellent area for cycling!
+Combined with a mild climate and abundant annual rainfall, the area produces incredible produce and is an excellent place for cycling!

 Especially in early spring and late autumn.
 Along rivers, through tunnels, past hundreds of tosa citrus groves, and through tiny villages, this ride covers all grounds.

 It is good for both beginners and old-timers, with quite a few uphills and narrow barrier-less bridges.
 These bridges are really incredible and make you feel like you’re flying at times.
-It feels so Japan but at the same time, it’s other-worldly.
+It feels so Japanese, but at the same time, it’s otherworldly.

-The area is really easy to access by train and you can take your bike and gear on board so long as its in a bag.
+The area is really easy to access by train, and you can take your bike and gear on board so long as it is in a bag.
 Some other trains in the area are called “cycle trains” and have dedicated cycle rooms for your bikes.

 Difficulty Score